EasyTyping/restDemoSpringBoot/README.md

-# SpringBoot Rest Service Demo
+#  Api Rest Demo with SpringBoot :memo:
+---
 Academic project consisting of a rest service demo with SpringBoot and SpringDataJPA.

 To run the service locally the system will need: